CHAFARIZ ONSHORE WIND FARM COMPLEX

 Chafariz reaffirms our commitment to onshore wind energy in Latin America

-Iberdrola, through its Brazilian subsidiary Neoenergia*, is building the Chafariz wind power complex in northeast Brazil, one of the company's largest wind power generation projects in the country and in Latin America.
-The new complex will consist of 15 wind farms with a total installed power of more than 471.25 MW and will be fully operational between 2022 and 2023.
+Iberdrola, through its Brazilian subsidiary Neoenergia*, has built the Chafariz wind power complex in northeast Brazil, one of the company's largest wind power generation projects in the country and in Latin America.
+The new complex consists of 15 wind farms with a total installed power of more than 471.25 MW and has been fully operational since January 2022.

 Iberdrola group has ratified its commitment to onshore wind leadership in Brazil by undertaking a new flagship project.
-The Chafariz project, which will be fully operational some time between 2022 and 2023, is close to the town of Santa Luzia, in one of the continent's windiest areas.
-This massive renewable facility will consist of 15 wind farms and will reach a total installed power of 471.25 MW, of which 61 % will be sold on the Regulated Market (ACR) and 39 % on the Deregulated Market (ACL).
+The Chafariz project, which was fully operational in 2022, is close to the town of Santa Luzia, in one of the continent's windiest areas.
+This massive renewable facility consists of 15 wind farms and will reach a total installed power of 471.25 MW, of which 61 % will be sold on the Regulated Market (ACR) and 39 % on the Deregulated Market (ACL).

 BRINGING THE OPERATION FORWARD

-On 29 July, Neoenergia commenced commercial operation at the complex by commissioning the first ten wind turbines, with an installed power of 34.65 MW.
+On 29 July 2021, Neoenergia commenced commercial operation External link, opens in new window. at the complex by commissioning the first ten wind turbines, with an installed power of 34.65 MW.
 Thus, the delivery is 17 months ahead of the beginning of the validity of the contract in the Regulated Market.

 Building work started in October 2019.
 Since then, more than 1,400 jobs have been created, around 40 % of which have been filled by local workers.

 As well as creating jobs, the company has carried out several actions to benefit the towns around Santa Luzia.
 It has also made improvements to the roads leading to the wind farms and built 116 kilometres of road, as well as other social and environmental initiatives such as training courses, installing photovoltaic panels on health units and renovating a school.